 This will help you determine which option you will benefit most from.

 For example, imagine your credit card debt is accumulating interest at 19 percent annually.
 Imagine investing would, at best, provide a 7-percent annual return.
 This means you could do better in the long run by retiring your credit card debt first.
 Of course, it all depends on your amount of debt versus the amount you are able to invest.

-On the other hand, what if recently purchased a home?
-If so, chances are you’re paying a considerably low interest rate.
+On the other hand, what if you recently purchased a home?
+If so, chances are you’re paying a considerably low-interest rate.
 Likewise, student loans, especially federally-backed loans, carry lower interest rates than most types of debt.
 In this case, repaying debt may not be as beneficial as investing.

 Run the numbers on each of your repayment and investment options.
 Or better yet, work with a professional accountant or financial adviser to run them for you.